EV-OD/nepaliDate/DOCUMENTATION.md

 *   **`src/components/layout/AppHeader.tsx`**:
     *   Renders the main application header.
     *   Includes the "Date Bliss" logo/title linking to the homepage.
-    *   Provides primary navigation links for desktop view.
+    *   Provides primary navigation links for desktop view, including a new link to the "API Playground".
     *   Uses a `Sheet` component for a mobile-friendly drawer navigation menu.
     *   Icons from `lucide-react` are used for navigation items.
 *   **`src/components/layout/AppFooter.tsx`**: